 The City of Abraham

-The Book of Revelation concludes with an image of the immense and glorious city of “New Jerusalem” populated by the “innumerable multitude” of men and women redeemed from every nation.
-It represents the fulfillment of the covenant promises to Abraham of “land” and “blessings to all the nations.”
-All this has been accomplished by the shed “blood of the Lamb.”
-The City of God will be populated!
+The Book of Revelation concludes with an image of the immense and glorious city of “New Jerusalem” populated by the “innumerable multitude” of men redeemed from every nation and people by Jesus.
+It represents the fulfillment of the covenant promises to Abraham of “land” and “blessings to all nations.”
+All this has been accomplished through the shed “blood of the Lamb.”

-In Genesis, God promised Abraham that “in you, will all the clans of the Earth be blessed.”
-Kings would come from him, and he would become the “father of a multitude of nations.”
+In the Book of Genesis, God promised Abraham that “in you, will all the families of the Earth be blessed.”
+Kings would come from the Patriarch, and he would become the “father of a multitude of nations” – (Genesis 12:1-3).

 Singapore at night - Photo by Mike Enerio on Unsplash

-The vast extent of this promise was illustrated when the Creator of all things challenged the Patriarch to number the stars - for “s
+The vast extent of this promise was illustrated when God challenged Abraham to number the stars. “

-The Abrahamic Covenant foresaw something larger than the territory of Palestine from the beginning.
-For example, “by faith” Abraham “became a sojourner in the land of promise… For he looked for the city which has the foundations, whose builder and maker is God” – (Hebrews 11:9-10).
+The Abrahamic Covenant foresaw something larger than the territory of Palestine or the small nation of Israel.
+For example, “by faith” Abraham “became a sojourner in the land of promise <…> For he looked for the city which has the foundations, whose builder and maker is God” – (Hebrews 11:9-10).

-In Chapter 21 of Revelation, the dimensions of the city make it coterminous with the “New Heavens and new Earth.”
+In Chapter 21 of Revelation, the dimensions of the Holy City make it coterminous with the “New Heavens and new Earth.”
 It is the “Paradise of God” where the “Tree of Life” provides life to the “nations.”

 Likewise, the covenant promises of land, kings, and “blessings to the nations” will be consummated in the Holy City, including the promise to regather the tribes of Israel.